etnami/kospi-esg-signal/README.md

 | Random Forest | RMSE 14.160, R² 0.566 | RMSE 19.441, R² 0.183 |
 | XGBoost | **RMSE 13.306, R² 0.612** | RMSE 18.894, R² 0.218 |

 XGBoost is the best-performing model on the primary (Set A) specification.
-The two regularised linear models collapse to negative R² on the single-year Set B data (worse than a mean-prediction baseline) while the tree-based models degrade more gracefully, attributable to Set B's larger, more unevenly distributed missingness rather than an underlying distributional problem in the predictors themselves.
+The two regularised linear models collapse to negative R² on the single-year Set B data (worse than a mean-prediction baseline) while the tree-based models degrade more gracefully, consistent with Set B's larger, more unevenly distributed missingness.

 Seven indicators were selected/highly-ranked by **all four** Set A models: `TrainingHours`, `ContractNewHiresPct`, `ParentalLeaveF`, `NonKoreanCount`, `ParentalLeaveM`, `TrainingBudget`, `FemalePermanentPct`.
 Three more (`LTIFR`, `ContractWorkersPct`, `DisabilitiesCount`) were robust across exactly 3 of 4.